 And don’t give up if you feel like you have tried everything, and nothing has worked.
 Our antiquated medical system might not be the best route.
 Often well-meaning doctors don’t know what to do with symptoms like brain fog and fatigue.

 Your MD may suggest an antidepressant because they don’t know what else to do.
-But before you go, there find a good functional medicine doctor who is familiar with treating the whole person rather than just going to a “parts mechanic.”
+But before you go, there find a good functional medicine doctor who is familiar with treating the whole person rather than just relying on a “parts mechanic.”